 This book is designed by keeping the right way of learning in mind and the various sections are filled with windfall information, helpful tips, hands-on exercises that show the reader how to apply the skills and includes chapter quizzes to reinforce your skills.

-This book is what you should go through if you want to learn Java in depth, as the essential Java programming has been made quite easy by the writer to let you have the better understanding of the language.
+This book is what you should go through if you want to learn Java in-depth, as the essential Java programming has been made quite easy by the writer to let you have the better understanding of the language.

-Keeping aside java programming books for beginners - let us look at Java Performance by Charlie hunt and Binu John which is a self-contained book dedicated to performance aspects of Java platform.
-It is an essential reference in the domain of performance analysis and tuning of Java based systems.
+Keeping aside Java programming books for beginners – let us look at Java Performance by Charlie Hunt and Binu John which is a self-contained book dedicated to performance aspects of Java platform.
+It is an essential reference in the domain of performance analysis and tuning of Java-based systems.
 This book contains all the aspects needed to consider oneself as a serious java performance engineer and ranks among our 10 best Java Books.

 From the overview of the basics of operating systems performance and monitoring to specialized domains of benchmarking and from focusing on profiling to tuning the JVM, this book contains the entire important aspects of Java to fit the requirement of all the aspirants, whether you are a beginner or a seasoned developer.

-It has a compilation of command line tools for OS monitoring, different components of JVM, tools used for monitoring Java applications, tuning Java EE applications and much more to enhance your knowledge in this particular programming language along with focusing on strengthening your basic understandings.
+It has a compilation of command-line tools for OS monitoring, different components of JVM, tools used for monitoring Java applications, tuning Java EE applications and much more to enhance your knowledge in this particular programming language along with focusing on strengthening your basic understandings.

 As it covers the latest Oracle and third-party tools for monitoring and measuring performance on a wide variety of hardware architectures and operating systems, so it helps in squeezing maximum performance and value from all the Java applications.

-This book is for the perfectionist looking forward to write clearer, more robust, more correct, and more reusable code in java programming language.
+This book is for the perfectionist looking forward to writing clearer, more robust, more correct, and more reusable code in the java programming language.
 The book is a great compilation of rules of thumbs in Java programming, workable solutions and best practices for the programming challenges you encounter in every development project.

-The latest edition of the jolt award winning work has now been thoroughly updated to cover the new design pattern in development, and also the language idioms.
+The latest edition of the jolt award-winning work has now been thoroughly updated to cover the new design pattern in development, and also the language idioms.
 You get to understand and make the most out of the latest and greatest of java features including autoboxing, enums, annotations and everything else.

 Puzzles are always interesting, isn’t it?
-This book uncovers very peculiar aspects of java programming by using entertaining and thought provoking puzzles.
+This book uncovers very peculiar aspects of java programming by using entertaining and thought-provoking puzzles.
 Go for this book if you love brainteasers and want to learn core concepts of java programming.